How to Make Yourself Into a Learning Machine

 When I come across something in a book that seems useful to understand and remember, I will highlight it on my Kindle and add a note to it with the text: “.flash”.

-I’ll then periodically open the list of “flash” tags in Readwise, and then translate them into flashcard form in Anki.
+I’ll periodically open the list of “flash” tags in Readwise and translate them into flashcard form in Anki.